parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Does software architecture matter...
 # ...in a world of 'quick hacks'?

-## Mars Geldard & Paris Buttfield-Addison
+### Mars Geldard & Paris Buttfield-Addison

-^ Welcome!
+^ PARIS: Welcome!

 ---

 <br /><br />
 # [fit] 👋 Hello!

-^ Hi everyone!
+^ PARIS: Hi everyone!

 ---

 ![inline](speakers.png)

-^ We're Mars, and Paris.
+^ MARS: We're Mars, and Paris.
 You can tweet us, we love that.

 ---

 ![inline](tasmania.png)

-^ We're from Tasmania, Australia.
+^ PARIS: We're from Tasmania, Australia.

 ---